AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <h2>We know what you bought last summer</h2>

 <blockquote>
-<p>My full IP address is being passed around like chips at a Super Bowl party: a total of 291 times.</p>
+My full IP address is being passed around like chips at a Super Bowl party: a total of 291 times.
-<cite>&mdash;Rob Leathern (CEO of <a href="http://optimal.com/">Optimal.com<a>), <a href="https://medium.com/@robleathern/the-mobile-video-ad-lie-938a6de51367#.pplm5xgkz">"The Mobile Video Ad Lie"</a></cite>
+<div><cite>&mdash;Rob Leathern (CEO of <a href="http://optimal.com/">Optimal.com<a>), <a href="https://medium.com/@robleathern/the-mobile-video-ad-lie-938a6de51367#.pplm5xgkz">"The Mobile Video Ad Lie"</a></cite></div>
 </blockquote>

 <blockquote>
-<p>Not only is ad tech cluttering up people's screens with ads that are designed to deliver accidental clicks that are near-impossible to avoid, those ads come with scripts to turn your user behavior into their big data -- and those scripts have significant bandwidth attached.
-In other words, a very significant chunk of your data plan, battery life and time waiting for sites to load are costs you pay to watch the very same ads that are messing up your customer experience.</p>
+Not only is ad tech cluttering up people's screens with ads that are designed to deliver accidental clicks that are near-impossible to avoid, those ads come with scripts to turn your user behavior into their big data -- and those scripts have significant bandwidth attached.
+In other words, a very significant chunk of your data plan, battery life and time waiting for sites to load are costs you pay to watch the very same ads that are messing up your customer experience.
-<cite>&mdash;<em>Advertising Age</em> <a href="http://adage.com/article/digitalnext/ad-tech-worst-thing-happened-advertising/301992/">"Why Ad Tech Is the Worst Thing That Ever Happened to Advertising"</a></cite>
+<div><cite>&mdash;<em>Advertising Age</em> <a href="http://adage.com/article/digitalnext/ad-tech-worst-thing-happened-advertising/301992/">"Why Ad Tech Is the Worst Thing That Ever Happened to Advertising"</a></cite></div>
 </blockquote>

 <h2>When good ads go bad</h2>